UzairKhan907503/FoodStore/README.md

 ## Testing

+Tried to have as much test coverage as possible under current time constraints

-Most of the testing Domain module is tested mostly using mocks by mockk.io DB is tested in local module.
+Domain module is tested mostly using mocks by mockk.io

+DB is tested in local module.

 The Api communication is tested in dashboard module using mock web server

 ## Libraries